Reading your score

 Calculate if your business is financially sustainable – and what to do if it’s not.

-Outcome: You will have calculated what your charge-out rates must be to achieve commercial sustainability and included it in your revised Fee Agreement.
+Outcome: You will have calculated what your charge-out rates must be to achieve commercial sustainability and also included it in your revised Fee Agreement.
 There will also be an accurate calculation of your business’s potential capacity based on realistic and factual parameters.